General Risk Assessment Info for Events

 There is an overarching risk assessment for the Andrew Wiles Building produced by OUES FM (see the departmental statement of health and safety organisation which has that document attached).
-A safety inspection and risk assessment of all departmental buildings is conducted annually by (at least two of) the Head of Administration and Finance, the Director of IT and Physical Resources/Departmental Safety Officer, the Facilities & Services Manager (Maths) and the OUES FM Manager.
+A safety inspection and risk assessment of all departmental buildings is conducted annually by (at least two of) the Director of IT & Physical Resources, Departmental Safety Officer, the Facilities & Services Manager (Maths) and the OUES FM Manager.
 A report of the inspection is submitted to the University Safety Office and any issues identified rectified as appropriate.
 The assessment covers normal operations including the use of the teaching facilities etc for standard events such as special lectures, colloquia, open days, departmental parties/celebrations etc.

 Large events will typically be held in the building in the mezzanine teaching space area.
 Such events are generally very low risk being similar to regular activities such as large lectures, seminars and colloquia or departmental parties (e.g. christmas party).
 Any such event must comply with the university and departmental health and safety regulations, in particular when an event is arranged this must take into account